-- 1. Each competitor qualifies for a 2023 Education Competitions T-shirt (maximum 1 per year) and a complimentary admission ticket to the State Fair (maximum of 1 per day of competition). - 2.
-The focus of each competition will be as follows: - Grades 3-5: the solar system, pre-historic life, weather, measurements, magnetism, and recycling - Grades 6-8: maps and orienteering, genetics, scientific research, measurements, electricity, and chemistry - Grades 9-12: biology, physical science, chemistry, physics, anatomy, and physiology - 3.
+- 2201 Grades 3-5 - 2202 Grades 6-8 - 2203 Grades 9-12 - 1.
+Each entered competition will receive a complimentary admission ticket to the State Fair (maximum of 1 per day of competition). - 2.
+The focus of each competition will be as follows: - Grades 3-5: the solar system, pre-historic life, weather, measurements, magnetism, and recycling - Grades 6-8: genetics, scientific research, electricity, ecosystems, anatomy, and chemistry - Grades 9-12: biology, physical science, chemistry, physics, anatomy, and physiology - 3.
 Schools may enter up to 12 students per grade in all divisions. - 4.
-The competition will be held on Saturday, August 26 for Grades 9-12 and on Sunday, August 27 for Grades 3-8.
+The competition will be held on Saturday, August 24 for Grades 9-12 and on Sunday, August 25 for Grades 3-8.
 The location is the Fonner Park Clubhouse.
-The test will begin at 1:00 pm both days. - 5.
+The test will begin at 1:00 pm both days.
+Please arrive 15 minutes early for check-in. - 5.
 The test will be timed.
 Tests will be graded directly after the competition.
 Rankings beyond 5th place will not be disclosed.
-Awards will be given after the completion of the grading of all exams for the day.
+Academic testing awards will be given at the conclusion of all testing once results are calculated each day in the Fonner Park Clubhouse.
 Tests will not be returned. - 6.
 The test key answers will be the only answers considered.
 Answers requiring labels must be labeled.